-When someone close to you receives a cancer diagnosis, the news can hit hard.
+When someone you love has cancer, the news can hit hard.
 Cancer is frightening – both for those receiving the diagnosis and the people who love them.

-So, you want to support a loved one who has received a cancer diagnosis.
+So, you want to support a close friend or family member who has received a cancer diagnosis.
 How do you do that?
 What can you say or do to show your loved one what they mean to you as they battle cancer?

-“Everybody’s taste is so specific and unique and how they handle stress and illness is so specific to them,” Jozie said.
+“How someone handles stress and illness is specific to that person,” Jozie said.
 “We can’t assume what would be best.
-We have to be honest with yourself that we might not know how to help them, even if it’s our spouse, so we have to open about that.
+We have to be honest with ourselves that we might not know how to help them, even if it’s our spouse, so we have to be open about that.

-Everyone assumes they’ll bring a meal or offer to mow the lawn, but you need to ask before doing that.
-You might have a good idea for a meal, but because of treatment the person can’t enjoy it.
+Everyone assumes they’ll bring a meal or offer to mow the lawn, but you should ask before doing that.
+You might have a good idea for a meal, but because of treatment, the person is unable to enjoy it.
 They may have food restrictions or find a particular smell nauseating, and having to watch family enjoy a meal they can’t also enjoy makes it harder.

 Instead of a meal train, donate a gift card so they can use it on what they want when they want it, or offer to pick up their groceries.

-“If nobody knows what to do, just be there with them in silence,” Jozie said.
+“If you can’t find the right words, just be there with them in silence,” Jozie said.
 “Not everything requires action or a response.
 Sometimes just being present is helpful.
 It’s often enough to just listen.
-You don’t have to know what to say as long as you’re listening.
+You don’t even have to know encouraging words to say as long as you’re listening.

-You have to follow through with what you say you will do.
+You should follow through with what you say you will do.

 “Patients often tell me, ‘People call to ask how I’m doing, but they don’t really mean it.’
 The patients just answer, ‘Oh, I’m doing OK,’ and don’t really engage,” Jozie said.
 “Saying ‘Call me if you need anything’ can be empty.